 Julie has spent all her TV life working in Leeds based Indies.

 After 8 years as Production Manager at Chameleon TV, she moved across to a new up & coming Company named True North where she initially took on the roles of Production Manager, stepping up to Head of Production as the Indie grew and then finally taking responsibility for both the Production & Business Finances of the Company.
 During her 17-year stint, she saw the Company through two major shifts in Shareholders and evolve into one of the biggest Indies outside of London.

-She left True North to join True Vision Yorkshire to get back into the variety & chaos of Production and enjoys the diversity her new role as Head of Production brings.
+She left True North to join Candour to get back into the variety & chaos of Production and enjoys the diversity her new role as Head of Production brings.